micahcochran/micahcochran.net/source/resume/index.md

 <a href="/projects/legal-text/"><img src="/images/resume/legal_text-250px.webp" class="resume-prj-img"></a>

 * June to August 2022
-* Scrape the Constitution of Alabama and create website that presents legal codes in a more usable website format.
+* Scraped the Constitution of Alabama and created a website that presents legal codes in a more usable format.
 Features of this website were display legal text, searching, section links, and a users registration system.
-Technologies used in this project include: [Python](/tags/Python/), Flask, and MongoDB.
+Technologies used in this project include: [Python](/tags/Python/): Flask, and MongoDB.

 ### [Agricultural Drone Dashboard](/projects/drone/)